jbobrow/Move38-website/_posts/2016-11-14-game-in-development-live-free-or-die.markdown

 That's no knock against the designer ([Kris Burm](https://en.wikipedia.org/wiki/Kris_Burm), one of the greatest board game designers ever for my money).
 It's just hard to create a traditional board game with time as an intrinsic strategic variable.

-But for AutomaTiles it's easier, so we thought we should try to design a game like that.
+But for Blinks it's easier, so we thought we should try to design a game like that.

 Because the tiles can communicate with one another, they can be made to do cool things with time that you could never do with a traditional board game, for example have tiles suck the life out of each other like little retributive vampires (which indeed they do in this game).